Josh-XT/AGiXT/docs/1-Getting started/Quick Start.md

 - `POSTGRES_USER` is the username to connect to the database with, this should be `postgres` if you are using the docker-compose file as-is.
 - `POSTGRES_PASSWORD` **is the password to connect to the database with, this should be changed from the example file.**
 - `UVICORN_WORKERS` is the number of workers to run the web server with, this is `6` by default, adjust this to your system's capabilities.
-- `AGIXT_HUB` is the name of the AGiXT hub, this should be `AGiXT/hub` if you want to use the AGiXT hub.
-If you want to use your own fork of AGiXT hub, change this to your username and the name of your fork.
+- `AGIXT_HUB` is the name of the AGiXT hub, this should be `AGiXT/hub` if you want to use the [Open Source AGiXT hub.](https://github.com/AGiXT/hub) If you want to use your own fork of AGiXT hub, change this to your username and the name of your fork.
 - `AGIXT_URI` is the URI of the AGiXT hub, this should be `http://agixt:7437` if you are using the docker-compose file as-is.
 If hosting the AGiXT server separately, change this to the URI of your AGiXT server, otherwise leave it as-is.
 - `GITHUB_USER` is your GitHub username, this is only required if using your own AGiXT hub to pull your repository data.
 - `GITHUB_TOKEN` is your GitHub personal access token, this is only required if using your own AGiXT hub to pull your repository data.